 WARMTH (MID LAYER)

-Mid layers are typically the pieces that are between your base layers and outwear.
+Mid layers are typically the pieces that are between your base layers and outerwear.
 There are no absolutes for mid layers (besides avoiding cotton).
 Fleece and wool sweaters are a popular option.
-Depending on your style of outwear (heavily insulated, lightly insulated, or shells; more on that in step 3), you need to purchase mid-layers that are of appropriate thickness.
-If you are wearing a heavily insulated coat, and the weather fairly warm (sunny spring skiing), you may not need any mid layer pieces.
+Depending on your style of outerwear (heavily insulated, lightly insulated, or shells; more on that in step 3), you need to purchase mid-layers that are of appropriate thickness.
+If you are wearing a heavily insulated coat, and the weather is fairly warm (sunny spring skiing), you may not need any mid layer pieces.
 If you are wearing a shell for your outerwear, you may want a pretty substantial mid layer, maybe even a synthetic down puffy to keep you warm on those cold days, or potentially 2 mid layers.